la2050/archive/_projects/2014/streetart-brokerage-firm.md

     support the arts, although not from a Street Art or Outsider Art perspective.
 They mainly address institutional art.
 To our knowledge, there are no other entities doing anything like what we are doing.
-  cost: >-
-    The StreetArt Brokerage Firms’ expenses will be ongoing, as we are in it for the long haul.
-This grant would serves as “startup capital” to create a state-of-the-art database, raise awareness, pay fees and the like.
-    Commissions, and licensing deals via the Brokerage firm will help offset the administrative costs.
-As will as a sliding scale vendor participation fee for the #EarthdayStreet2015 and #PeaceStreet2015 events.
-Creative advertising on our downloadable maps and our own #EarthdayStreet2015,
-    #PeaceStreet2015 and #StreetArtTriangle products will also help offset
-    cost.
-Corporations and private donations will come in more strongly as we elevate our game with marketing materials, outreach and the like.
-These combined with more grant writing and funding are some of the ways we will offset cost for our project.
-  budget: "Initial 1 year budget  \r\n1 Paid full time Employees 25K a year – 25K\r\nIndependent contractors for projects- 25K\r\nOffice space and supplies:  internet and communication for 1 year 12K-15K\r\nSupplies, licensing, legal, for 2 projects for 1 year –   \r\n(Supplies – Paint / Lifts / graphic design / etc.  Licensing – Art / Images, and Graphic Design) $12-15K\r\nArtist payments and funding $10-20K\r\nIncidentals $5K\r\n"
   resources_money: '1'
   resources_staff: '1'
   resources_publicity: '1'